G Flip: Musical career

 In January 2019, "About You" polled at number 38 and "Killing My Time" at number 62 in the 2018 Triple J Hottest 100.
 In July 2019, G Flip won Breakthrough Independent Artist of the Year at the Australian Independent Record Labels Association (AIR) Awards.
 Their debut studio album was released on 30 August 2019.
 G Flip worked with Ariel Rechtshaid on their track "I Am Not Afraid".
 Rechtshaid noted to Rolling Stone that "G Flip is a phenomenal musician... [they're] a strong songwriter and [have] a very authentic voice, and [they're] a badass producer."

 In January 2020, "Drink Too Much" polled at number 6, "Lover" at number 58, "Stupid" at number 66, "I Am Not Afraid" at number 77 in the 2019 Triple J Hottest 100.
 In 2021, G Flip performed in Troye Sivan's live version of the song "In a Dream" playing drums in the video.
 They released a new single "Waste of space" on 14 July 2022.
 On 28 June 2023, G Flip announced that their second studio album, Drummer, would be released on 11 August 2023.
 The album, on which all 11 songs were co-produced and co-written by G Flip, was released on that date.
 It was nominated for Album of the Year, Best Independent Release, Best Rock Album and Best Solo Artist at the 2023 ARIA Music Awards, and won Australian Album of the Year at the 2023 J Awards.

-In September 2025, G Flip will release their third studio album, Dream Ride, preceded by the singles "Disco Cowgirl", "Big Ol' Hammer" and "In Another Life".
+In September 2025, G Flip released their third studio album, Dream Ride, preceded by the singles "Disco Cowgirl", "Big Ol' Hammer" and "In Another Life".
+G Flip taught themself to play the saxophone for the Dream Ride tour.
+"Bed on Fire", a song from the album, drew significant international attention after its use in the Amazon Prime Video series Off Campus (2026).